I’ve never been an ardent sports fan.

 This embarrassment became so ingrained that I learnt to be rubbish at team games, a kind of comedy cover-up.
 I was the slightly amusing mascot.
 And I developed a fear of balls, ducking and running for cover rather than ever knowingly catching one.
 And I cleverly planted myself in all the least active spots for the duration of every rounders/netball/lacrosse (yes, I am THAT old) lesson.
 I won't mention finding the best trees to hide behind during the dreaded cross country lessons, before popping out just as the bell rang...

-Natty practices competitive sport with joy and delight,
+Natty practices competitive sport with joy and delight, and cheers her opponents on just as passionately.

 Don’t worry, I grew to love activities where I couldn’t spoil anyone else’s chances.
 I became a reasonable horse-rider over the years.
 My natural bendiness lent itself to yoga which still keeps me fit-ish and I was a bit of a lycra-clad step aerobics queen back in the day.